libressl/portable/README.md

 new APIs from OpenSSL 1.0.2 and later.
 LibreSSL also includes APIs not yet present in OpenSSL.
 The current common API subset is OpenSSL 1.0.1.

-LibreSSL it is not ABI compatible with any release of OpenSSL, or necessarily earlier releases of LibreSSL.
+LibreSSL is not ABI compatible with any release of OpenSSL, or necessarily earlier releases of LibreSSL.
 You will need to relink your programs to LibreSSL in order to use it, just as in moving between major versions of OpenSSL.
 LibreSSL's installed library version numbers are incremented to account for